JamesSkemp/words/content/post/waking-life-chapter-6-free-will-and-physics.md

 +++
-title = "Waking Life: Chapter 6 - Free Will and Physics" summary = "Transcript of the movie Waking Life; DVD Chapter 6 - Free Will and Physics." draft = false comments = true date = "2006-05-25T19:34:00-05:00"
+title = "Waking Life: Chapter 6 - Free Will and Physics" description = "Transcript of the movie Waking Life; DVD Chapter 6 - Free Will and Physics." draft = false comments = true date = "2006-05-25T19:34:00-05:00"